Updated April 2021

 - Graduation from the specialty program within the past two years

-For APRNs with prescriptive authority, it expires at the same time as the license.
+If an APRN has prescriptive authority, it expires at the same time as the license.

 To renew prescriptive authority, nurses must attest to completing 10 hours of nursing continuing education (CNE) in pharmacology/pharmacotherapeutics in the past two years.